Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: -local instability of SPT s

-Examining the boundary of a higher-form SPT also suggests that it may be $k$-local non-trivial.
-Higher-form SPTs in 3D, for example, can support topologically ordered boundary theories such as a 2D toric code \cite{Walker2012,Yoshida2016}.
-However, unlike in the case of global symmetry discussed above, $k$-local interactions cannot trivialize this boundary theory because the 2D toric code, and any number of stacks of it, is $k$-local non-trivial \cite{Aharonov2018}.
+Finally, examining the boundary of a higher-form SPT also suggests that it may be $k$-local non-trivial.
+Higher-form SPTs in 3D, for example, can support topologically ordered boundary theories such as a 2D toric code appearing on the boundary of the 3D cluster state \cite{Walker2012,Yoshida2016,Roberts2020}.
+However, unlike in the boundaries of systems with global symmetry discussed above, $k$-local interactions cannot trivialize this boundary theory because the 2D toric code, and any number of stacks of it, are $k$-local non-trivial \cite{Aharonov2018}.